 Batik painting kits, sand art sets and kites are great – cheap and light.
 All kinds of craft materials are generally cheaper in Malaysia than in Europe, and I generally stock up on these at Daiso and Mr. DIY.

-Bags and scarves from Malaysia
+Accessories, home ware and batik from Malaysia

 Batik Boutique is our favourite social enterprise that employs a growing number of local women and supports local charities – for once by shopping gorgeous accessories you can help!
 The new designs and colours are contemporary and fresh.

-Photo: Batik Boutique
+Photos: Batik Boutique

 Frankitas clutches and travel bags combine traditional materials and funky design make great presents (although actually mostly made in Indonesia the gist is there).
 Available through Facebook and Instagram, as well as the pretty showroom in Damansara Heights – read about our visit here.

 Earth Heir has luxurious products, and 10% of the selling price will go towards charity.